VincentChen95/Machine-Learning-Pipeline-Guide/README.md

 https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 Scroll down to the bottom of the page, and click on the link 'train.csv', and then click the 'download' blue button towards the right of the screen, to download the dataset.
 Rename the file as 'houseprice.csv' and save it to a directory of your choice.

-**Note the following:**
--  You need to be logged in to Kaggle in order to download the datasets.
--  You need to accept the terms and conditions of the competition to download the dataset
--  If you save the file to the same directory where you saved this jupyter notebook, then you can run the code as it is written here.